hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Currently, the only special `stringType` allowed is a URI.
 This allows HAPI to serve a time series of references to resources (pointed to by the URIs), and then each URI entity can be separately retrieved by a client that knows how to handle that kind of URI.
-A generic HAPI client is not expected to be able to interpret all possible kinds of URIs.
+A generic HAPI client is not expected to be able to deal with all the different data types behind every possible type of URI.
+The role of HAPI is to make these URIs available for futher use in clients designed to handle specific kinds of linked data.
-A common use case will be the listing of images, so there is some expectation that many HAPI clients would be able to retrieve and display a time series of images in typical formats.
+A common use case will be the listing of images, so there is some expectation that some HAPI clients could hand off the URIs to software that would then be able to retrieve and display the images.

 The value of the `stringType` attribute can either be the string `uri` or an object that is a dictionary with `uri` as the key and a value that is another object with three optional elements: `mediaType`, `scheme`, and `base`.